polarbeargo/Secure-Private-AI-Facebook-Scholarship-KeyStone-project/README.md

 I encourage @Frida @Helena Barmer @Samuela Anastasi @Urvi Soni @Casey Buscall @Marwa @Sarah Majors @Pranjal Chaubey @Harkirat @Halwai Aftab Hasan and myself persistence is the best talent another great sentence I received is believe in yourself thank you for tagging me in the post which allows me to see things from your side:).

 Thank you @Sarah Majors @Harkirat Singh and Halwai Aftab Hasan willing to participate this group project with me.
 You are awsome let us practice persistence together:D!

+#### Halwai Aftab Hasan

+* Start working on testing using virtual worker and its successful run after lots of error !!
+Thank you guys for helping me @Bearbear @Harkirat @Sarah Majors
+* looking forward to debugging and will participate in the medium article of my mini-project as well.
+* Encourage @Channel
+* #60daysofudacity